bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Top Lines</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3>DHS</h3>
+<h4>DHS</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Would “dismantle the Department of Homeland Security.”</li>
+  <li>Would “dismantle the Department of Homeland Security.”</li>
-  <li>✔ Would privatize the TSA.</li>
+  <li>Would privatize the TSA.</li>
-  <li>✔ Privatize FEMA’s National Flood Insurance Program, leaving majority of responsibility to
+  <li>Privatize FEMA’s National Flood Insurance Program, leaving majority of responsibility to
     states and localities.</li>
-  <li>✔ Eliminate most DHS grant programs.</li>
+  <li>Eliminate most DHS grant programs.</li>
-  <li>✔ Remove all DHS unions</li>
+  <li>Remove all DHS unions</li>
-  <li>✔ Eliminate DHS Office of Intelligence and Analysis.</li>
+  <li>Eliminate DHS Office of Intelligence and Analysis.</li>
-  <li>✔ Argued for the circumvention of Senate-confirmed appointments by placings nominees for key
+  <li>Argued for the circumvention of Senate-confirmed appointments by placings nominees for key
     positions in an “Acting” capacity.</li>
-  <li>✔ Replacing the entirety of the Homeland Security Advisory Committee Immigration.</li>
+  <li>Replacing the entirety of the Homeland Security Advisory Committee Immigration.</li>
-  <li>✔ Restart and expand horseback-mounted border patrol.</li>
+  <li>Restart and expand horseback-mounted border patrol.</li>
-  <li>✔ Recommended not increasing H-2B visas above a set cap.</li>
+  <li>Recommended not increasing H-2B visas above a set cap.</li>
-  <li>✔ Eliminate T and U visas because “victimization should not be a basis for an immigration benefit.”</li>
+  <li>Eliminate T and U visas because “victimization should not be a basis for an immigration benefit.”</li>
-  <li>✔ ICE should have a “significant increase in detention space.”</li>
+  <li>ICE should have a “significant increase in detention space.”</li>
-  <li>✔ Repeal of diversity visa lottery and chain migration.</li>
+  <li>Repeal of diversity visa lottery and chain migration.</li>
-  <li>✔ Called for repeal of Temporary Protected Status designations.</li>
+  <li>Called for repeal of Temporary Protected Status designations.</li>
-  <li>✔ Being a victim or being in fear of gang violence and domestic violence should not be grounds for
+  <li>Being a victim or being in fear of gang violence and domestic violence should not be grounds for
     asylum and the standard for a credible fear of prosecution should be raised.</li>
-  <li>✔ Congress should authorize state and local law enforcement to participate in immigration and
+  <li>Congress should authorize state and local law enforcement to participate in immigration and
     border enforcement.</li>
-  <li>✔ Congress should restrict authority for prosecutorial discretion for immigration enforcement.</li>
+  <li>Congress should restrict authority for prosecutorial discretion for immigration enforcement.</li>
-  <li>✔ Eliminate the Office of the Immigration Detention Ombudsman.</li>
+  <li>Eliminate the Office of the Immigration Detention Ombudsman.</li>
-  <li>✔ The Office of the Citizenship and Immigration Services Ombudsman should be eliminated.</li>
+  <li>The Office of the Citizenship and Immigration Services Ombudsman should be eliminated.</li>
-  <li>✔ Would work with Education Department to deny loan access to students at schools that provide
+  <li>Would work with Education Department to deny loan access to students at schools that provide
     in-state tuition to undocumented immigrants.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3>FEMA</h3>
+<h4>FEMA</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Raise the threshold at which states and localities are eligible for FEMA assistance.</li>
+  <li>Raise the threshold at which states and localities are eligible for FEMA assistance.</li>
-  <li>✔ Recommend federal government cover 25% of costs for small disasters, with a ceiling of
+  <li>Recommend federal government cover 25% of costs for small disasters, with a ceiling of
     75% for those that are “truly catastrophic.”</li>
-  <li>✔ NFIP should be wound down and replaced with private insurance.</li>
+  <li>NFIP should be wound down and replaced with private insurance.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3>Secret Service</h3>
+<h4>Secret Service</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Would have USSS keep visitor logs for anywhere president works or resides.</li>
+  <li>Would have USSS keep visitor logs for anywhere president works or resides.</li>
-  <li>✔ Recommend all agents outside Washington, DC be transferred to ICE field offices.</li>
+  <li>Recommend all agents outside Washington, DC be transferred to ICE field offices.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3>TSA</h3>
+<h4>TSA</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
   <li>✔ Force TSA’s workforce to deunionize until it is privatized.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3>Eliminate DHS</h3>
+<h4>Eliminate DHS</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>Project 2025 recommended that the next president “pursue legislation to dismantle the
 Department of Homeland Security.”
 “Our primary recommendation is that the President pursue